Stop Guessing. Start Filling Seats. RoomRunner, Procare's new enrollment planning tool is here!

 Use an ECE Curriculum to Boost Preschool Learning!

 Integrating weekly themes into a strong curriculum ensures that children receive a well-rounded education while keeping learning exciting and engaging.
-And the newest version of Procare Early Learning powered by Learning Beyond Paper, an all-digital curriculum specifically designed to meet the unique developmental needs of children from infancy through pre-kindergarten, can help in all your classrooms!
+Procare Early Learning powered by Learning Beyond Paper, an all-digital curriculum specifically designed to meet the unique developmental needs of children from infancy through pre-kindergarten, can help in all your classrooms!

 It embeds Learning Beyond Paper’s early childhood curriculum, which was designed by educators with decades of combined experience, into Procare.
 This makes it easier and less time-consuming for busy teachers, caregivers and administrators to provide high-quality early learning experiences.
 It equips teachers with state-of-the-art online curriculum at their fingertips while dramatically reducing the amount of time spent on lesson planning each week.